nerva-project/nerva-docs/docs/guides/cli.md

 # Updating NERVA

 Each new release of the software brings new features, improvements or optimizations.
-It's recommended to always keep your node up to date with the latest version.
-Occasionally, [hard forks occur](../../about/#hard-forks) which makes updating your node mandatory.
+It's recommended to always keep your node up to date with the latest version, and the daemon itself will print a note in the log when a newer release is out.
+Occasionally, [hard forks occur](../../about/#hard-forks) which make updating your node mandatory: after the fork height, old versions are cut off from the network by design.

-To update, simply close all NERVA processes, download the new binaries, extract them and copy your wallet files from the old version to the new.
-Alternatively you can paste the new binaries into your existing NERVA directory, overwriting the old contents.
-Before updating, you should ensure that your wallet seed phrase is backed up, just in case something goes wrong.
+To update, close all NERVA processes, download the new binaries and put them in place of the old ones.
+Your wallets are not part of the download and are not overwritten, since they sit in the directory you made them in, and the blockchain database lives in the daemon's data directory, which no release ever deletes.
+In other words there is nothing to migrate: replace the programs and start them again.
+Before updating, you should still ensure your wallet seed phrase is backed up, just in case something goes wrong.

+If you skipped several versions at once and the node misbehaves afterwards, check [the release notes][nerva-github-nerva-releases-link] for any notes about re-syncing, and verify your download against `hashes.txt` as usual.

 <hr>